codinuum/volt/README.md

 called Volt.
 Volt offers the following features in addition to the original:

 + **Pass filter concept.**
-  Each logger has an associated pass filter, ensuring the only events satisfying the filter will be propagated to the ancestor loggers in the hierarchy.
+  Each logger has an associated pass filter, which ensures that events will never be propagated to the ancestor loggers when the events do not satisfy the filter.

 + **Extended implicit logging syntax.**
   log_expr ::= ...